 HCD Comment (Letter of 9/7/2021) Revised Draft Housing Element Page No. Response/Revision A. Review and revision Appendix A Appendix A have been revised to provide additional detail regarding the effectiveness of programs, including the City's efforts related to Site 3.
 In addition, additional explanation has been provided regarding the cumulative effectiveness of goals, policies, and related actions in meeting the housing needs of special needs populations (e.g., elderly, persons with disabilities, large households, female headed households, farmworkers and persons experiencing homelessness).
-B.1 Affirmatively furthering fair 44-50 The element has been revised to include a description of public outreach, an B 1800-1 discontinuo of tall nousing, the fillingularia profiled profiled for confinential factors to fair housing issues and goals, and actions sufficient to overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity.
+B.1 Affirmatively furthering fair housing 44-50 66-68 The element has been revised to include a description of public outreach, an assessment of fair housing, identification and prioritization of contributing factors to fair housing issues and goals, and actions sufficient to overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity.
 In addition, Program 16 describes actions the City will take to affirmatively further fair housing.
-B.2 Extremely Low-Income 6 The element describes tenure and racial/ethnic characteristics (Table H-8), Households 13 overpayment (Table H-9), affordability criteria (Table H-16), and future 15 housing needs (Table H-28) for ELI households.
-Program 9 describes actions 09 the City is taking to encourage and facilitate production of housing to meet special needs of the homeless and persons with disabilities, many of whom are extremely low income.
-B.2 Housing Cost 15 The element includes discussion of sales prices and affordability by income group, which has been used to formulate policies and programs, and additional data has been provided regarding current market rents.
-B.3 Sites inventory Appendix B Parcel listing.
+B.2 Extremely Low-Income 6 The element describes tenure and racial/ethnic characteristics (Table H-8), Households ы К overpayment (Table H-9), affordability criteria (Table H-16), and future housing peads (Table H-28) for EU households.
+Program & docorting continue 6 09 thousing needs (tuble ri-zo) for ELI (touse) lots.
+Flogram 7 describes acritors the City is taking to encourage and facilitate production of housing to meet the needs of ELI households, and several other programs also address the special needs of the homeless and persons with disabilities, many of whom are extremely low income.
+B.2 Housing Cost 15 The element includes discussion of sales prices and affordability by income group, which has been used to formulate policies and programs, and additional data has been provided reacrding current market rents B.3 Sites inventory Appendix B Parcel listing.
 The element has been revised to include size for each parcel, general plan designation and additional information regarding existing uses. p.
 V-xx Realistic capacity.
-Additional information has been provided regarding land- use controls, site improvements, typical densities of existing or approved
+Additional information has been provided regarding land- use controls site improvements trained densities of existing or approved